-The UK's Department for International Development (DFID) and the DFID-funded ESSPIN programme for their input, focus, guidance and constructive criticism throughout the development of the plans.
+UK Department for International Development (DFID) and to the DFID-funded ESSPIN programme, whose staff and consultants provided inputs, focus, guidance and constructive criticism throughout.

-Thanks also go to the teachers of Kwara State who have used these plans to bring about change in their classrooms.
+Thanks also go to the teachers of Kwara who have used these plans and started to bring about change in their classrooms.